isidrolv/JavaInterviewQuestionsAndAnswers/readme.md

 ### Functional Programming - Lambda expressions and Streams

-- 208 .
+- **208 .
 What is functional programming?
-How is it different from object-oriented programming? \
+How is it different from object**-oriented programming? \
   Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing state and mutable data.
 Functional programming focuses on the use of pure functions, higher-order functions, and immutable data structures to achieve declarative and concise code.
 Functional programming is based on